Supporting sustainable transport to museums

 Access funding to improve nearby cycle routes

 A weak link in your local cycling infrastructure can prevent visitors from choosing to cycle.
 Check final junctions on approach to your museum and/or whether a short extension to a designated cycle route could bring visitors to your door.
 This is especially important for 12-18 year olds, who are building independence but can’t drive yet.
-The Cycling Friendly Community Development Fund can provide up to £25k towards cycling improvements.
 Becoming involved with local community transport infrastructure campaigns gives an opportunity to understand the barriers potential visitors may face, both on foot or by bicycle.

 Signpost routes and museum facilities